Amblyglyphidodon aureus

-Amblyglyphidodon aureus also known as the golden damselfish is a species of marine fish in the family Pomacentridae, the damselfishes and clownfishes.
+Amblyglyphidodon aureus, known as the golden damselfish or golden sergeant, is a marine ray-finned fish in the family Pomacentridae, the damselfishes and clownfishes.
 It is native to the central Indo-Pacific.

 Description

 This fish reaches 13 cm in length.
-It is yellow with blue or purple spots on its face.
-Some individuals have dark blotches on their sides.
+It is yellow with blue or purple spots on its face, and some individuals have a dark diffuse blotch on the flanks.

 Biology

-The fish lives in outer reef habitat, deep lagoons, and areas where there is an ocean current.
-It lives among gorgonians, laying its eggs on them, and then the male guards and tends them until they hatch.
-The diet is made up of zooplankton.
-It is solitary or lives in small groups.
+The fish typically inhabits steep outer reef slopes where gorgonians and black corals are abundant, and is occasionally found in deep lagoons and channel walls.
+During breeding, the female lays eggs on gorgonians, and the male guards and tends them until they hatch.
+The diet is made up of zooplankton, and this fish is either solitary or lives in small groups.